geekydesigner/ng-ui/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.6.1.

 # Included
-The following have been installed in this project Material Angular
+The following have been installed* in this project Bootstrap 4
+IBM Plex
+Material Angular
 HammerJS
 Font Aweseome